Add symbol visibility macros

 It seems to me what we want to do is: Use -fvisibility on Unix, add MYLIB_EXPORT to public function/classes, and set MYLIB_EXPORT to attribute ((visibility ("default"))) on Unix.
 On Windows MYLIB_EXPORT would automatically be set correct by cmake.

-#3 Updated by Teemu Murtola almost 7 years ago
+#3 Updated by Teemu Murtola about 7 years ago

 - Subject changed from Add header file for symbol visibility macros to Add symbol visibility macros

 Updated the description to cover more explicitly #999.
 We still need to have our own header that declares these export macros; CMake will only automatically define the libgromacs_EXPORTS macro to use in an #ifdef within that header.

 With the added clarity of more than a year of development after writing down this issue, I would suggest that we put the declarations in src/gromacs/utility/visibility.h.
 They could also go into src/gromacs/utility/common.h, which would reduce the number of headers included from a lot of places.
 But it may be more clear to have them in a separate header (common.h could then be named something else, though).

 We would still need to consider what we want to name the export macros: GMX_EXPORT like in the CMake page Roland linked (http://www.cmake.org/Wiki/BuildingWinDLL), or GMX_PUBLIC and GMX_LOCAL like on the GCC visibility page linked from this issue.
 Also #988 needs to be thought out to decide what we want to export.
 And it would be nice to also consider the library division a bit: currently, there is still libgromacs and libgmxana.
 It is not very clear whether we want to keep these separate, and if so, what would be the division (currently, trajectory analysis modules using the new framework are in libgromacs).

 #4 Updated by Roland Schulz about 7 years ago